collinjennings/midterm_proj/readme.md

 Then enter the first number, followed by the second number.

 The Calculator preserves a history of the performed operations, and the user may undo and redo operations, which will be removed or re-added to the history.
-The calculator also has a dynamic help menu, which allows operations to be added automatically once they're added to the operations class.
+The calculator also has a dynamic help menu, which automatically adds new operations to the help menu once they've been added to the operations class.
 Beyond the operation commands, the other available commands are:

 - `history` - Show calculation history
 - `clear` - Clear calculation history